-John White, Chairman, has been an Army Officer and a City lawyer.
+John White , Chairman, has been an Army Officer and a City lawyer.
 He has been Master of two City Livery Companies and Alderman for the Ward of Billingsgate.
-He currently runs a farm and property management business, is Commandant of Surrey ACF, a magistrate and is a keen amateur historian.
+He currently runs a farm and property management business, is Honorary Colonel, Middlesex and London, Princess of Wales’s Royal Regiment Association, “The Tigers”, HM Tower of London, a magistrate and is a keen amateur historian.

 John Lewis is a professional field archaeologist.
 From 2000 to 2010 he was head of the Framework Archaeology joint venture between Wessex Archaeology and Oxford Archaeology, providing cultural heritage services to BAA Ltd (formerly British Airports Authority); and since 2010 he has been General Secretary (Chief Executive) of the Society of Antiquaries of London.

 Paul Martinelli is an elected member of the Court of Common Council and sits on the Finance, Planning, and Audit & Risk Committees as well as serving on the City Bridge Trust, one the UK’s largest charities.
 He is Managing Director of one of the largest businesses at Smithfield Market, where he serves as Treasurer of the Traders’ Association.

 Clive Orton is Professor Emeritus of Quantitative Archaeology at UCL Institute of Archaeology and Editor Emeritus of London Archaeologist magazine.
 Since retiring in 2008 he has set up a small not-for-profit service to publish books of an archaeological or historical nature.

 Jane Sidell is a professional archaeologist who has worked in London since 1991, initially at the Museum of London and then at English Heritage (now Historic England).
 She is currently Inspector of Ancient Monuments for London, protecting London’s heritage.